yAudit/reports/md/10-2023-DopexV2-CLAMM.md

 #### Impact

 Medium.
-The user manipulating liquidity calculation cannot extract the value but it will cause loss value for users that provide liquidity.
+The user manipulating liquidity calculation cannot extract the value, but it will cause loss value for users that provide liquidity.

 #### Recommendation